-Sally Ashton is a poet, writer, Editor-in-Chief of the DMQ Review, college professor emerita, lecturer, blogger, and workshop presenter who has taught well over 100 workshops.
-She was appointed the second Santa Clara County Poet Laureate, 2011-2013.
-She has collaborated with both visual artists and musicians.
-She is Assistant Editor of They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing, Black Lawrence Press, 2018.
-Work was included in A Cast-Iron Aeroplane That Can Actually Fly: Commentaries from 80 American Poets on their Prose Poetry, 2019 MadHat Press.
+Sally Ashton is a poet, writer, Editor-in-Chief of the DMQ Review, San José State University professor emerita, lecturer, blogger, and workshop presenter who has taught over 100 workshops.
+She was appointed the second Santa Clara County Poet Laureate, 2011-2013 and is author of five books.
+She has collaborated with both visual artists and musicians and was Assistant Editor of They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing, Black Lawrence Press, 2018.
+Her work is included in many anthologies.
+See Books.

 Her fourth collection, The Behaviour of Clocks was released April 1, 2019 from WordFarm Press.